Vouchrun/docs/docs/validator_guide/pulse-staking-deposit-cli.md

 ## Setting your Suggested Fee Recipient

-When configuring your Validator clients it is important to configure your fee recipient address to the Vouch `FeePool` contract address, otherwise you will be slashed by the Vouch Protocol.
+When configuring your Validator clients it is important to configure your fee recipient address to the Vouch `ValidatorFeeDepositor` contract address, otherwise you will be slashed by the Vouch Protocol.

 >[!CAUTION]
-> You MUST set your `suggested-fee-recipient` correctly to the `FeePool` contract when running your Validator Client.
+> You MUST set your `suggested-fee-recipient` correctly to the `ValidatorFeeDeposit` contract address when running your Validator Client.
+> NOTE: This has recently changed from the 'FeePool' contract address on Mainnet with the launch of the Vouch Ecosystem and associated VOUCH token.

-FeePool Contract Address:
+ValidatorFeeDeposit Contract Address:

 :::tabs

-== Mainnet FeePool Address
+== Mainnet ValidatorFeeDeposit Address

 ```
-0x5eAd01d58067a68D0D700374500580eC5C961D0d
+0x9325008eE3B5982c10010C8f12b6CD4943F48fA6
 ```

 == Testnet FeePool Address